Non-Markovian renormalization of optomechanical exceptional points: Theoretical model

 where

-that is, $\mathcal{I}(\omega)$ is the even extension of $I(\omega)$ over $(-\infty,\infty)$.
+which is the even extension of the positive-frequency effective bath profile.
+In Eq. (\ref{K_int}), the normalization of this two-sided spectrum is fixed by the kernel definition itself and any convention-dependent factor relative to the one-sided microscopic spectral density discussed in Appendix (\ref{appA}) is absorbed into the effective positive-frequency profile $I(\omega)$, and hence into the overall damping scale.
 It should be emphasized that this symmetric kernel is an effective representation of the mechanical bath.
 The microscopic derivation yields instead the one-sided kernel (see Appendix (\ref{appA})) which contains both dissipative and reactive contributions.
-In the present treatment, the odd-in-frequency reactive part is absorbed by introducing a counter-term in the effective system-plus-bath Hamiltonian, so we can work with the even-in-frequency kernel introduced above.
+In the present treatment, the odd-in-frequency reactive part is absorbed by introducing a counterterm in the effective system-plus-bath Hamiltonian, so we can work with the even-in-frequency kernel introduced above.
 Let us model the bath spectral function as

 exhibiting super-Ohmic scaling for $|\omega|\lesssim\Omega_c$, saturating to a constant above the crossover scale $\Omega_c$.
+Here $\gamma$ denotes the overall damping scale of the structured reservoir.
 The associated memory kernel is

 This kernel therefore contains both a local Markovian contribution and an exponentially-decaying non-Markovian contribution.
 The above-mentioned form of the spectral density of the bath will form the basis of our analysis.
+In particular, the spectral density in Eq. (\ref{structured_spectral_density}) should be understood as a minimal analytically-tractable model of structured mechanical dissipation that can be tackled using the pseudomode-embedding approach by introducing a single auxiliary degree of freedom.